 Download the generated .mobileprovision file to your desktop machine.

 To configure your iOS Cloud Build, you need the following items:

 For basic iOS usage this process should be sufficient.
 For projects that include Xcode frameworks, you must perform some additional configuration.

 To add Xcode frameworks manually, use the Xcode Manipulation API.
-The API is maintained by the Unity iOS team and API allows you to manage external Xcode frameworks.
+The API lets you manage external Xcode frameworks.